A Density Independent Formulation of Smoothed Particle Hydrodynamics: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we show the results of several standard tests for fluid schemes, for both the standard SPH and our new SPH.
 In \S \ref{sec:method}, we describe our numerical code briefly.
 In \S \ref{sec:shocktube}, we show the results of the shock tube tests.
 Then we show the evolution of system which is initially in hydrostatic equilibrium in \S \ref{sec:surface}.
 In \S \ref{sec:KH} and \S \ref{sec:RT}, tests for two important fluid instabilities are carried out.
-Finally, we show the results of the blob tests which was first proposed by \citet{Agertz+2007}.
+Point like explosion tests are shown in \S \ref{sec:explosion}.
+In \S \ref{sec:blob}, we show the results of the blob tests which was first proposed by \citet{Agertz+2007}.
+As an extra test, we describe the mixing of a two phase fluid with a solid body like spoon which is found in \cite{Springel2010}.
 In all tests, our new SPH shows much better result compared to that of the standard SPH.